zakwilson/hubzilla-core/.homeinstall/README.md

 + Fresh installation of Debian 10 (Stretch)
 + Router with open ports 80 and 443 for your web server
++ Some form of email server or email gateway such that PHP mail() works.

 ## How to run the script